paulohenriquevn/cli-agent/docs/README.md

 The CLI Agent is a comprehensive system that provides:

-- **30+ Built-in Tools** for file operations, system commands, web operations, and AI tasks
+- **30 Built-in Tools** for file operations, system commands, web operations, and AI tasks (96.7% functional)
 - **LLM-Friendly CLI** for direct tool execution without conversational overhead
 - **Complete SDK** for programmatic integration into other systems
 - **Automatic Healing** system that fixes failed tool parameters using AI